1. Stop them from following you to work

 - Angsty Surviving Twin: The death of her twin brother caused Takamichi to close off her heart.
 Takayuki was the only person in their family who truly cared for his sister, despite the rest of the clan treating Takamichi like a worthless spare.
 With Takayuki's death, all the attention and expectations that had previously rested on his shoulders suddenly shifted to Takamichi, who was elevated to the position of clan heir.
 Even years after his death, Takamichi is still emotionally distant.
 And even after serving as the clan heir for years, she's still not truly comfortable in the position, knowing how tenuous and circumstantial her family's support truly is.

 - Demon Slaying: The Hachioji clan's ancestral line of work has been hunting down and killing rogue demons.
-In the present day, there's a government office that sends them assignments.
+In the present day there's a government office that tracks demon activity and sends the clan "assignments."

 - Half-Human Hybrid: The eponymous "jiu jiu" are offspring of humans and the various "beasts" or "demons" that the Hachioji Clan hunts.
 Snow and Night were taken from the family of woman who gave birth to a demon's children.
 There are many other such jiu jiu working as the familiars of members of the Hachioji Clan — like Moon, the wolf jiu jiu familiar of Takamichi's father.